 Vermont.
 It really is as beautiful and green as you imagine it to be.
 On this goal-oriented, summer bike trip you’ll pedal through Vermont’s deep green valleys, famous for covered bridges, cool streams, cow-dotted pastures, and charming small towns.
 Along the way you’ll kayak Lake Champlain and volunteer on a local community service project.
 Together as a team you’ll make your way north, cross the Canadian border, and reach your final destination, Montréal.
 A fun contrast to rural Vermont, this lively, cosmopolitan city offers the perfect international setting to celebrate your many amazing accomplishments.

-Back on the bikes, we’ll mark our next milestone as we pedal across the border and into Canada’s fertile farmland.
+After making our way through Grand Isle State Park, we’ll reach our next big milestone as we pedal across the Canadian border and into Canada’s fertile farmland.
 We’ll pick up the Route Verte (the “Green Road”) and travel this world-famous cycling path through the rural heartland, over the St. Lawrence River and into historic, French-speaking Montréal.
 Feeling fantastic about reaching our final goal, we’ll spend two nights and a full day exploring the sights of this dynamic city.
 A French feast and warm “adieus” will round out our time together in Montréal.

 Please see our General FAQ page for many more frequently asked questions and answers!